roden0/garduino/README.md

 - 4x FC28 soil humidity sensor
 - 20x4 LCD screen with I2C backpack
-- DS18B20 Waterproof temperature sensor
+- DS18B20 Waterproof temperature sensor* (option A)
 - LM393 LDR light sensor
 - JSN-SR04T waterproof ultrasonic distance sensor
-- 28Byj-48 stepper motor
+- ~~28Byj-48 stepper motor~~ (option B)
-- 10A 2-channel Relay
+- ~~10A 2-channel Relay~~* (option B)
 - DHT22 temperature and humidity sensor
-- HC-06 BT communications module (option)
+- HC-06 BT communications module

+*Update:*
+*since the water temperature sensor is digital we'll use pin 8 from Relay port.
+Also BT module connected to IO pins of the Nano board will make impossible working with USB and burning the program, that's why we'll use the Stepper Motor's pins 3 & 4.
+Remember BT's TX goes to Nano's RX and the other way around*.

 ## Arduino Nano Pinout